 You always have access to the savings in your account for anything that life throws your way.
 Flexibility like this is why our plan suits nearly every budget or savings goal.

 Based on the year your child will enter college, our Enrollment-Based Portfolios automatically adjust to a more conservative strategy to reduce risk as that date nears.
-Our Static Portfolios offer a fixed asset allocation strategy, which means you are able to decide how long your account should remain invested in a particular fund.
+Our Static Portfolios offer a fixed strategy, which means the underlying allocation does not change over time.

 No matter what option you determine is best for you and your family, it takes only $50 a month to get started.

 It’s a great way to save for college whether you’re a grandparent, family member, or family friend.
 There are no limits on age, income, or relationship with the beneficiary.
 And you can invest any amount up to the account balance maximum of $475,000 per beneficiary.

 And if you’d rather not open an account of your own, you can make a gift contribution to any child’s college savings plan with the GoTuition gifting portal.

 The gift of education is the perfect present for every child’s future.

 They say it takes a village to raise a child.
 Well, the same can be said about sending your child to college.
 When you open a T. Rowe Price College Savings Plan you have the added benefit of enrolling in the GoTuition gifting portal.
 It's an online tool that makes it easy and more comfortable for you to ask friends and family to contribute to your child's 529 plan in lieu of gifts for traditional celebrations like graduations, holidays, and birthdays.

 What’s more, assets in the plan can be used at nearly every private or public college, university, graduate school, or vocational school in the U.S. It covers qualified expenses such as tuition, fees, room and board, books, supplies, computer technology, and equipment.